-- 3. equip the baptized for faithful ministry in the world and in the church; - 4. participate in formation leading to the ability to articulate and act out a vision of diakonia that addresses human need; - 5. successfully complete one unit of supervised clinical ministry (section 4.5.1); and - 6. successfully complete an internship supervised by an ELCA seminary (Appendix F).
+- 3. equip the baptized for faithful ministry in the world and in the church; - 4. participate in formation leading to the ability to articulate the history of the diaconate, theological and biblical foundations for the ministry of diakonia, and diaconal identity as integrated through the roles and responsibilities of a deacon; - 5. successfully complete one unit of supervised clinical ministry (section 4.5.1); and - 6. successfully complete an internship supervised by an ELCA seminary (Appendix F).